 Enjoy the attractive and fine beaches of unique beauty while you drink a caipirinha—Brazil's national cocktail.
 Known for its carnivals, Brazil has one of the most famous and celebrated carnival festivals in the world where you will be able to feel the rhythms of the Brazilian culture and enjoy the hip-shaking samba and frevo, remarkable costumes, and parties that last until the sun is up.
-Home to one of the Seven Wonders and well known for its football passion, Brazil is the perfect combination of leisure, nature, and lively atmosphere making the country an unforgettable and unique destination.
+Home to one of the Seven Wonders and well known for its football passion, Brazil is the perfect combination of leisure, nature, and lively atmosphere, making the country an unforgettable and unique destination.

 Reasons to visit

-Currently, Brazil is the sixth most populous country in the world with one of the most impressive and thriving economies to date.
+Currently, Brazil is the sixth most populous country in the world with one of the most impressive and thriving economies.
 It is considered a cultural superpower with geography of epic portions, beautiful beaches, and magnificent sites.
 The Brazilian culture we know and love today has gained fame for its food, religion, sports, music, and distinctive dance styles.
 Its festivals and shows are one of the main reasons people visit.

 There are also plenty of beautiful cities worth checking out during a visit to Brazil.
 First and foremost is Rio de Janeiro with its idyllic coastal location; it’s a true Brazilian gem, considered one of the most beautiful cities in the world by those who visit.
 Then, there is São Paulo, the chief industrial city of Latin America and the largest city in Brazil.
 And, last but not least, Salvador, the heart of Afro-Brazilian culture, is one of the top destinations in Brazil favored by local and international tourists.